4 ways to retouch portrait photos

 For example, increase exposure, saturation, and contrast for a brighter, more vivid picture.

 Learn more about different ways to enhance a photo.

 2. Reduce wrinkles and blemishes

-If you want to reduce the appearance of wrinkles and blemishes in a portrait, you can do this using the Erase and Clone tools in the Remove Objects tab.
+If you want to reduce the appearance of wrinkles and blemishes in a portrait, you can do this using the tools in the Erase Objects tab.

 - Using the paintbrush selection tool, highlight lines, spots etc. that you want to remove.